 Basant Panchmi is celebrated throughout India mostly in February.
-Historically it welcomes the 40 day transition period before the arrival of spring and Holi, the start of the ripening of the yellow mustard flowers in the fields.
-Most of the People wear yellow clothes and eat yellow sweets.
-Then, People pray to goddess Saraswati; the goddess of knowledge, music and arts and symbolizes creative energy.
+Historically it welcomes the 40-day transition period before the arrival of spring and Holi, the start of the ripening of the yellow mustard flowers in the fields.
+Most People wear yellow clothes and eat yellow sweets.
+Then, People pray to the goddess Saraswati; the goddess of knowledge, music, and arts which symbolizes creative energy.

 -Ketki Gadre from Explorewithecokats

-Navratri is one of the famous cultural festivals in India,celebrated all over India but differently in each state.
-Navratri is synonymous to Gujarat and includes 9 days grandeur celebrations including fasting during the day and dancing on the traditional beats at Night.
+Navratri is one of the famous cultural festivals in India, celebrated all over India but differently in each state.
+Navratri is synonymous with Gujarat and includes 9 days of grandeur celebrations including fasting during the day and dancing to the traditional beats at Night.
 Garba enthusiasts dress up in beautiful traditional attire like Chaniya Choli for Garba night.
-Popularly Known as the longest dance festival in the world, people participate with full passion and enthusiasm and embrace this once in a year charm called Navratri.
+Popularly Known as the longest dance festival in the world, people participate with full passion and enthusiasm and embrace this once-in-a-year charm called Navratri.

 Durga Puja: Most Popular Hindu festival in India

 –Madhurima from Orangewayfarer Blog

 Come the Bengali month of “Sharat”, Bengal remits an inexplicable aroma of the festival!
 The advent of turquoise blue clouds afloat in the sky and fragrant Shiuli flowers blooming at the crack of the dawn announces the onset of Durgapuja!